DataVolumeXYZ/DataVolumeXYZ/_posts/2023-05-01-DataDojo-PowerBI-CommunityOfPractice-02.md

 ## Mistake #3: Letting "Perfect" Be the Enemy of "Good"

-My third (and biggest) mistake was allowing my daydream of blowing everyone's minds with our next workshop to cloud my judgment and eventuall usurp my usual pragmatic approach to planning events.
+In the wake of two well-attended workshops and quite a bit of buzz circulating around the organization, I started thinking to myself, "This next workshop will need to be absolutely mind-blowing," and I started daydreaming about how I could make our third Data Dojo workshop the best one yet.
+My third (and biggest) mistake was allowing those daydreams and high expectations to cloud my judgment, and eventually undermine much of what I had been working so hard to achieve.

-At the time, I had been working for several months with the creators of an open-source project called [Power BI Version Control](https://powerbi.tips/2021/02/power-bi-version-control/) (a user-friendly solution based on Power Apps and SharePoint that helps business users keep their .pbix files in a basic version control system).
+At the time, I had been collaborating for several months with the creators of an open-source project called [Power BI Version Control](https://powerbi.tips/2021/02/power-bi-version-control/) (a user-friendly solution based on Power Apps and SharePoint that helps business users keep their .pbix files in a basic version control system).
 The app's creators and I were getting very close to releasing a highly-anticipated bugfix version, and I really wanted our third Data Dojo workshop to center around deploying the latest version of Power BI Version Control for all Data Dojo members to use with their teams.

-But, as you've probably guessed by now, the release date for the bugfix version kept getting pushed back, and I kept pushing back the date for our next workshop in turn.
-I was so focused on getting the timing just right that I didn't even consider the possibility that I could just run the third Data Dojo workshop without even mentioning the Power BI Version Control app, and just wait to blow everyone's minds until the fourth or fifth workshop.
+But, as you've probably guessed by now, the release date for the bugfix version kept getting pushed back, and I kept pushing back the date for our next workshop along with it.
+I was so focused on getting the timing just right that I didn't even consider the possibility that I could just run our third Data Dojo workshop as usual, without even mentioning the Power BI Version Control app, and just wait to blow everyone's minds until the fourth or fifth workshop.
 I was so focused on achieving a **perfect** workshop that I didn't even consider the possibility of a **good** one.

 ## Summary of Mistakes: